dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

-What’s the difference between exercise and quiz?
+What's the difference between exercise and quiz?
 There are two main differences:

 1. **Exercises provide more scaffolds.**